Memoirs of the Unborn. Country

 This country hardly differed from others.

-like any other.
+A country, like any other.
 People, like people.
 Cities, like cities.
 Fields, rivers...

 In the